Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Introduction

 \section{Introduction}

-This is a burgeoning era of Generative Artificial Intelligence (Gen-AI), which has emerged as a transformative paradigm that focuses on creating creative content, including images, text, audio, or even code.
-In contrast to conventional discriminative models, which seek to categorize or forecast using input data, Gen-AI models are suggested to discover the data's underlying distribution and produce new samples using the training set \cite{huang2025trustworthiness}.
-This generative ability has been made possible by advances in deep learning, particularly through architectures such as the Variational Autoencoder (VAE)~\cite{vae}, Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}, and most famous diffusion model.
-Nowadays, Gen-AI has a significant impact in fields that were once thought to be exclusively human.
-In natural language generation, models like GPT-4~\cite{openai2023gpt4} can produce long novel, technical explanations, and conversational responses with fluency and contextual awareness like human writing.
+This is a burgeoning era of Generative Artificial Intelligence (GenAI), which has emerged as a transformative paradigm that focuses on creating creative content, including images~\cite{stablediffusion}, text~\cite{liangLLMSurvey}, audio~\cite{huangaudiogen}, video~\cite{sora} or even code~\cite{jiang2024survey}.
+In contrast to conventional discriminative models, which seek to categorize or forecast using input data, GenAI models are suggested to discover the data's underlying distribution and produce new samples using the training set~\cite{huang2025trustworthiness}.
+This generative ability has been made possible by advances in deep learning, particularly through architectures such as the Variational Autoencoder (VAE)~\cite{vae}, Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}, and most famous diffusion model \cite{ho2020denoising,song2020denoising}, which have become the dominant backbone for contemporary GenAI systems.~\Cref{fig:timeline} presents a chronological overview of major generative model releases and publications from 2014 to 2025.

+Nowadays, GenAI has a significant impact in fields that were once thought to be exclusively human.
+In natural language generation, models like GPT-4~\cite{openai2023gpt4} can produce long, novel, technical explanations and conversational responses with fluency and contextual awareness like human writing.
 In image synthesis, commercial tools like Midjourney~\cite{Midjourney}, DALL-E~\cite{pmlr-v139-ramesh21a}, Imagen~\cite{saharia2022photorealistic} allow us to generate lifelike artistic or photorealistic images from simple textual prompts.
-In code generation, platforms such as GitHub Copilot and Cursor aid developers by auto-completing code segments and proposing functions \cite{zhao2024sok}.
 In summary, generative AI offers exceptional efficiency and accessibility in various aspects of daily life.